-The Issuer has set up a green finance framework on 1 December 2021 (as may be amended from time to time, the "Green Finance Framework") with the aim to attract funding that will support its clean energy strategy and Europe's transition to a low-carbon economy.
+The Issuer has set up a green finance framework on 1 December 2021, which has been amended on 19 December 2023 (as may be amended from time to time, the "Green Finance Framework") with the aim to attract funding that will support its clean energy strategy and Europe's transition to a low-carbon economy.

-The Green Finance Framework is publicly available on the Issuer's website (https://www.elia.be/investor-relations/european-green-bonds).
+The Green Finance Framework is publicly available on the Issuer's website (https://investor.eliagroup.eu/en/financial-position/financial-position-for-elia-transmission-belgium/europeangreen-bonds).
 The Green Finance Framework is not incorporated by reference in, and does not form part of, this Information Memorandum.